Imanali01/Web-Security-Academy-Scripts/SSRF/Basic SSRF against another back-end system/README.md

 ### Instructions
 To solve this lab using the script:
-1. Access the lab here: `https://portswigger.net/web-security/ssrf/lab-basic-ssrf-against-backend-system`
+1. Access the lab here: `https://portswigger.net/web-security/ssrf/lab-basic-ssrf-against-backend-system`.
-2. Run `python3 script.py <your lab URL>` The script will solve the lab and delete the user `carlos`.
+2. Run `python3 script.py <your lab URL>`.
+The script will solve the lab and delete the user `carlos`.